SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 > **NOTE:** Undertow is another an open source project that is maintained by Red Hat and therefore Red Hat plans to add support for Undertow shortly.

-To add Apache Tomcat to our project all we have to do is to add the following lines in ``pom.xml``.
+To add Apache Tomcat to our project all we have to do is to add the following lines in ``modernize-apps/catalog/pom.xml``.
 Open the file to automatically add these lines at the `<!-- TODO: Add web (tomcat) dependency here -->` marker:

 ~~~xml
     <dependency>